nnaisense/evotorch/docs/user_guide/gym.md

 ```

 will create a [GymNE][evotorch.neuroevolution.gymne.GymNE] instance for the [`"LunarLanderContinuous-v2"` environment](https://www.gymlibrary.dev/environments/box2d/lunar_lander/) with a `Linear` policy which takes `obs_length` inputs (the number of observations) and returns `act_length` actions (the number of actions).
 You can also tell [GymNE][evotorch.neuroevolution.gymne.GymNE] to use a custom [PyTorch module](https://pytorch.org/docs/stable/generated/torch.nn.Module.html#torch.nn.Module) subclass as the policy.
-Usage of `GymNE` with a custom policy could look like this:
+Usage of [GymNE][evotorch.neuroevolution.gymne.GymNE] with a custom policy could look like this:

 ```python